 11. myFICO: The place to go to get your official FICO score is the company that created the score in the first place, myFICO.
 If you sign up for FICO’s score monitoring service, you get access to your FICO score for a small fee.

-You can also get access to your FICO score for free with the Barclaycard Arrival Plus™ World Elite MasterCard®.
+You can also get access to your FICO score for free with owning a Barclaycard.
 Barclaycard is one of the few credit card issuers that provides its card members with free access to their FICO score.

 12. Annual Credit Report: This is the place to go to get your free credit report.
 Note that you don’t get your credit score here, just your report.
 But it’s essential to make sure there are no errors on your report.
 I’ve created a video walking you through the process, which you can find by clicking here.

 13. Credit Karma: For monitoring your score and getting an idea of where you stand, there are two great options.
 And I use them both.
 After all, they are totally free.
 No “free” trial.
 No credit card required.
-Free!
+Just free!
 The first is Credit Karma.

 15. 0% Credit Cards: My wife and I used 0% balance transfer cards to help us get out of debt.
-The no interest cards reduced our interest payments (obviously), which not only saved us money, but also got us out of debt a lot faster.
-Two of my favorites are Chase Slate® (0% for 15 months; no transfer fee if made in the first 60 days) and Citi Simplicity® Card (0% for 21 months; 3% transfer fee).
+The no interest cards reduced our interest payments (obviously), which not only saved us money but also got us out of debt a lot faster.
+Two of my favorites are Chase Slate (0% for 15 months; no transfer fee if made in the first 60 days) and Citi Simplicity® Card (0% for 18 months; 3% transfer fee).
 You can find other current options in our list of the best offers by clicking here.

 16. Debt Reduction Calculator: This is one of my favorite calculators when it comes to getting out of debt.
 You can enter multiple debts with different rates and terms.
 It allows you to set up extra payments and customize the order of the debts you’ll pay off first.
 The result is the length of time it will take you to get out of debt and how much it will cost.